Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

     ```bash
     cd /var
-    sudo mkdir deepstream
+    sudo mkdir Deepstream
-    sudo chmod -R 777 ./deepstream
+    sudo chmod -R 777 ./Deepstream
-    mkdir ./deepstream/custom_configs
+    mkdir ./Deepstream/custom_configs
-    cd ./deepstream/custom_configs
+    cd ./Deepstream/custom_configs
     ```

-    3. Use your favourite text editor to create a copy of the sample deepstream configuration file:
+    3. Use your favorite text editor to create a copy of the sample Deepstream configuration file:
          - Create and open a new file:

         ```bash
         nano test5_config_file_src_infer_azure_iotedge_edited.txt
         ```

-        - Copy the content of the original deepstream configuration file which you can find in this repo under `test5_config_file_src_infer_azure_iotedge.txt`
+        - Copy the content of the original Deepstream configuration file which you can find in this repo under `test5_config_file_src_infer_azure_iotedge.txt`

     4. Edit the configuration file:
         - Edit the first sink to be an EglSink instead of FakeSink: